ayoub-z/Machine-learning/README.md

 -------------

 ## Practicum 3:
+Contains the following:
-Contains exactly the same as Practicum 1, except that it uses the Sigmoid activation function.
+  - Exactly the same as Practicum 1, except that it uses the Sigmoid activation function. <br/>
-Weights and biases for the XOR and HALF ADDER are adjusted.
+  - Weights and biases for the XOR and HALF ADDER are adjusted in the `main.py` in order to reach 0/1 outputs.